 Definitions:

+Record (Definitions from the AHIMA Pocket Glossary will be provided)

+Lifetime Record (-9mos, birth-death)

+Record of Episode of Care (admission-discharge)

+Record at the Function Level (one document for some functions, e.g., registration; several documents for other functions, e.g., testing: test order-test result)

+Record at Entry Level (CRUDE) - Form/Document/ Screen Level

+Record at Data Entry Level – completion of certain fields by various actors????

 Form/Document/Screen

 The terms “Form”, “Document” and “Screen” are used interchangeably in this White Paper.
 Form/document/screen is the representation of knowledge assembled from data collected during the Episode of care/Encounter.
 Formal definitions of these terms are the following: